waveform80/picamera/docs/recipes1.rst

     subjects may appear distorted if they move relative to the camera.
 This effect will be exaggerated by using longer exposure times.

+When using long exposures, it is often preferable to use :attr:`~PiCamera.framerate_range` instead of :attr:`~PiCamera.framerate`.
+This allows the camera to vary the framerate on the fly and use shorter framerates where possible (leading to shorter capture delays).
+This hasn't been used in the script above as the shutter speed is forced to 6 seconds (the maximum possible on the V1 camera module) which would make a framerate range pointless.

 .. _streaming_capture: